-Kenneth Clarke, the Chancellor, had handed the Labour leader extra ammunition by having to issue an apology for a Treasury press release and admitting that Scott found Parliament was misled.
+Kenneth Clarke, the Chancellor, had handed the Labour leader extra ammunition by having to issue an apology for a Treasury press release and admitting Scott found Parliament was misled.

 "Does the Prime Minister now accept Scott found Parliament was misled?"
 Mr Blair demanded.
 This is hardly in dispute - only whether the misleading was deliberate - but Mr Major was reluctant to concede even that.
-He said Sir Richard had found in the Government's favour on the substantive issues of whether Saddam Hussein was illegally supplied with arms and whether there was a conspiracy to pervert the course of justice by improper use of Public Interest Immunity Certificates in the Matrix Churchill trial.
+He said Sir Richard had found in the Government's favour on the substantive issues of whether Saddam Hussein was illegally supplied with arms and whether there was a conspiracy to pervert the course of justice by improper use of Public Interest Immunity certificates in the Matrix Churchill trial.

 As the exchanges grew increasingly testy, he said the Labour leader kept changing his ground, trying to "impute deceit where there was none".

 But Mr Blair said the Prime Minister was not prepared to answer the basic question.
 "How has he come to the position where he commissioned this report to get at the truth - three years, millions of pounds later, he then walks away from the findings he does not like.

 "Just like Nolan [on MPs' extra earnings], just like Greenbury [on top executives' pay and perks].
 It's a text-book definition of Majorism.

 "Can the Prime Minister please tell us whether he accepts these key findings: one, that Parliament was misled; two, that they deliberately withheld information in breach of the rules of ministerial accountability.

 "If he cannot answer, we will conclude that he and his government are unable to distinguish between what is true and what is false."